 **All Players must complete the online player waiver prior to participation.
 Mouth guards must be worn at all times along with appropriate equipment. **

 Youth / High School (non-Invitational) Events- will play US Lacrosse/NFHS rules with the following modifications and / or points of emphasis.
-2 – 22 minute running halves unless otherwise specified.
+2 – 22 minute running halves unless otherwise specified on the website or onsite.

 Safety- In the event of inclement weather or extreme temperature our Director of Health and Participant Safety may recommend modifications to game time for safety reasons.